Al Ahli Arab Hospital

 During the 2014 summer attacks on Gaza, the hospital opened its doors to family members of the wounded who were desperate and seeking refuge – providing them with food, beds and support – hiring additional staff to respond to the massive need.

 They managed to keep the hospital open 24 hours a day to provide the vital emergency care needed.
 The surgical team dealt with explosion injuries and traumas, including abdominal injuries, bone and chest injuries and different types of burns.
-On average, they treated 45 severe burns cases a day as a direct result of the war, 50% of which were children.
+On average, they treated 45 severe burns cases a day as a direct result of the war, 50% of whom were children.

 To find out more about Al Ahli Hospital, please watch our short film Al Ahli: A Place of Peace — thank you.